 |Figure 2.
 Result of the thermal analysis|

-Thermal structural analysis is performed by applying the finite element method to calculate the temperature distribution within a solid structure, which is due to the thermal inputs (heat loads), outputs (heat loss), and thermal barriers (thermal contact resistance) in the model.
-Thermal structural analysis solves the conjugate heat transfer problem with the simulation calculation of thermal conduction, convection, and radiation.
+Thermal analysis is performed by applying the finite element method to calculate the temperature distribution within a solid structure, which is due to the thermal inputs (heat loads), outputs (heat loss), and thermal barriers (thermal contact resistance) in the model.
+Thermal analysis solves the conjugate heat transfer problem with the simulation calculation of thermal conduction, convection, and radiation.